Optimizing & Tracing Informal Supply Chains

 Examples of informal supply chains include smallholder supply chains, informal labor supply chains, and nanostore retailing.
 They support many of the planet's most vulnerable populations, and coexist with some of its most diverse and threatened landscapes.

-We study the design of technologies and algorithms that address challenges in informal supply chains, by combining methods from large-scale field work, optimization, and action research.
+We study the design of technologies and algorithms that address challenges in informal supply chains, by combining methods from large-scale field work, optimization, computer science, econometrics & data analytics, and action research.

 Smallholder supply chains